catseye/SixtyPical/doc/SixtyPical.md

 In addition, if dest is of `word` type, then src must also be of `word` type, and in this case this instruction trashes the `a` register.

+In fact, this instruction trashes the `a` register in all cases except when the dest is `a`.

 NOTE: If dest is a pointer, the addition does not check if the result of the pointer arithmetic continues to be valid (within a buffer) or not.